 When launching a new app, the number one priority is usually acquiring users.
 How we can drive downloads to get users and then monetize them?
 While it’s a huge accomplishment to build a respectable user base, it is another thing to keep them.

 This is where retention comes into play.
 We’ve compiled retention data for 16 popular mobile games to shed some insight into both the metric itself and these massively popular games.
 Before we get into the data, we need to know how to read retention.

 How do I read retention data?

-When someone downloads your app, this is day zero.
+The day someone downloads your app is known as Day Zero.
 We assume on download day that the user also opens the app.
-Retention on day zero is always 100%.
+Retention on Day Zero is always 100%.
 But do they open the app the next day?
-This is day one.
+This is Day1.
 What about the day after that?
 How about a week later?
 Two weeks later?
-30 days later?
-This is what retention percentage tells us.
-Keep in mind that if I download Battle Bay on Monday and you download it on Wednesday, my day one will be Tuesday whereas yours will be Thursday.
+30 days?
+This is exactly what Apptopia's retention percentage tells us.
+Keep in mind that if I download Battle Bay on Monday and you download it on Wednesday, my Day1 will be Tuesday whereas yours will be Thursday.

 Retention for Popular High Grossing Mobile Games

 Toy Blast has the highest current 14th day retention rate of all the games we analyzed that have been on the market for at least one calendar year.
 If we take away that qualifier, Super Mario Run (iOS only) retains an impressive 15.3% of players after two weeks.
 You will see in the first chart that top ranked apps (think Facebook, Snapchat, YouTube, Pandora, etc.) do very well retaining their users after initial download.

 Average Category 14th Day Retention Percentage for April 2017 in the US